Bach · Trombone & Bass Trombone

 Small Shank vs. Large Shank

 Trombone mouthpieces come in two shank sizes.
-Using the wrong shank destroys the gap between mouthpiece and leadpipe — which will flatten your intonation, destroy the slot feel, and produce a dull tone regardless of how expensive the mouthpiece is.
+Using the wrong shank changes the gap between mouthpiece and leadpipe, which can noticeably affect intonation, slot feel, and tone color.

 How to identify your shank: If your instrument is a Bach 36, Yamaha YSL-354, or any standard student tenor — use small shank.
 If your instrument is a Bach 42B, 50B, or any dedicated bass trombone — use large shank.
 When in doubt, measure the receiver bore — it will be approximately 25.4 mm (1.000″) for small or 28.6 mm (1.125″) for large.